sergiusens/snappy-docs/build-snaps/node.md

 snapcraft register mynodesnap
 ```

-Be sure to update the `name:` field in your `snapcraft.yaml` to match this registered name.
+Be sure to update the `name:` in your `snapcraft.yaml` to match this registered name, then run `snapcraft` again.

 ### Upload your snap